-- (a) the appointment and succession of the Chief Executive Officer (CEO) and monitoring CEO performance, approving CEO compensation and providing advice and counsel to the CEO in the execution of the CEO's duties; - (b) approving terms of reference for the CEO; - (c) approving the corporate objectives that the CEO is responsible for meeting; - (d) reviewing CEO performance at least annually, against agreed upon objectives; - (e) to the extent feasible, satisfying itself as to the integrity of the CEO and other senior officers, and that the CEO and other senior officers create a culture of integrity throughout the Company; - (f) approving certain decisions relating to senior management, including the: - (i) appointment and discharge of officers; - (ii) compensation and benefits for executive officers; and - (iii) acceptance of outside directorships on public companies by executive officers (other than not-for-profit organizations); - (g) ensuring succession planning programs are in place, including programs to train and develop management; and - (h) approving certain matters relating to all employees, including: - (i) the annual salary policy/program for employees; and - (ii) new benefit programs or material changes to existing programs.
+- (a) the appointment and succession of the Chief Executive Officer (CEO) and monitoring CEO performance, approving CEO compensation and providing advice and counsel to the CEO in the execution of the CEO's duties; - (b) approving terms of reference for the CEO; - (c) approving the corporate objectives that the CEO is responsible for meeting; - (d) reviewing CEO performance at least annually, against agreed upon objectives; - (e) to the extent feasible, satisfying itself as to the integrity of the CEO and other senior officers, and that the CEO and other senior officers create a culture of integrity and compliance throughout the Company;

-C. Strategy and plans
+- (f) approving certain decisions relating to the Chief Executive Officer and those senior officers reporting directly to the Chief Executive Officer, including the: - (i) appointment and discharge of those officers; - (ii) compensation and benefits for those officers; and - (iii) acceptance of outside directorships on public companies by those officers (other than not-for-profit organizations); - (g) ensuring succession planning programs are in place, including programs to train and develop management; and - (h) approving certain matters relating to all employees, including: - (i) the annual salary policy/program for employees; and - (ii) new benefit programs or material changes to existing programs. - C. Strategy and plans

-- (a) adopt a process to develop a strategic plan for the Company that takes into account, among other things, the opportunities and risks of the business; - (b) participate with management in the development of, and ultimately approve, the Company's strategic plan; - (c) approve annual capital and operating plans which support the Company's ability to meet its strategic plan; - (d) approve the entering into, or withdrawing from, lines of business that are, or are likely to be, material to the Company: - (e) approve material divestitures and acquisitions; and - (f) monitor the Company's progress towards its goals, and revise and alter its direction through management in light of changing circumstances.

-D. Financial and corporate issues
+- (a) adopt a process to develop a strategic plan for the Company that takes into account, among other things, the opportunities and risks of the business; - (b) participate with management in the development of, and ultimately approve, the Company's strategic plan; - (c) approve annual capital and operating plans which support the Company's ability to meet its strategic plan; - (d) approve the entering into, or withdrawing from, lines of business that are, or are likely to be, material to the Company; - (e) approve material divestitures and acquisitions; and - (f) monitor the Company's progress towards its goals, and revise and alter its direction through management in light of changing circumstances. - D. Financial and corporate issues

-- (a) take reasonable steps to ensure the implementation and integrity of the Company's internal control and management information systems; - (b) monitor operational and financial results; - (c) approve annual financial statements and quarterly financial results; - (d) declare dividends;

-- (e) approve financings, changes in authorized capital, issue and repurchase of shares, issue of debt securities, listing of shares and other securities, issue of commercial paper, and related prospectuses and trust indentures; and - (f) recommend appointment of external auditors and approve auditors' fees.

-F. Business and risk management
+- (a) take reasonable steps to ensure the implementation and integrity of the Company's internal control and management information systems; - (b) monitor operational and financial results; - (c) approve annual financial statements and quarterly financial results; - (d) declare dividends; - (e) approve financings, changes in authorized capital, issue and repurchase of shares, issue of debt securities, listing of shares and other securities, issue of commercial paper, and related prospectuses and trust indentures; and - (f) recommend appointment of external auditors and approve auditors' fees. - E. Business and risk management